InfinitumForm/serbian-transliteration/readme.txt

 5. Automated test
 6. Permalink tools
 7. Available PHP Functions
+8. Language script inside Menus

 == Changelog ==

+= 1.2.1 =
+* Fixed issue with translating permalink in other (non-Cyrillic) languages
+* Improved PHP code and fixed bugs
+* Added cache control when changing the language script
+* Added an example of a privacy policy due to the use of cookies

+= 1.2.0 =
+* Added language script menu switcher
+* Improved transliteration

 = 1.1.8 =
 * Improved admin transliteration